 In this project, we study interdependent privacy risks, that is how some individuals can compromise the privacy of others (family members, friends, colleagues or even complete strangers), either directly – typically in the case where personal data involves multiple data subjects – or indirectly – typically when the personal data of individuals are correlated due to phenomena such as homophily or genetic inheritance.
 For the application domain, we focus mostly on (co-) location data, genomic data and photos.
-By relying on statistical inference techniques, we analyze to which extent sensitive information about individuals can be inferred from the data of other individuals; we also study the interplay between individuals’ decisions, in terms of information sharing and privacy behavior in general, by using game theory.
-We also design and build technical (e.g., encryption) and non-technical (e.g., negotiation and mediation) solutions for sharing multi-subject and interdependent data (typically group photos and genomic data to name a few).
-Finally, in collaboration with jurists, we assess the protective capacity of privacy and data protection laws (in particular EU GDPR) for interdependent data.
+By relying on statistical inference techniques, we analyze to which extent sensitive information about individuals can be inferred from the data of other individuals; we also study the interplay between individuals’ decisions, in terms of information sharing and privacy behavior in general, by using game theory ( dataset).
+We also design and build technical (e.g., encryption) and non-technical (e.g., negotiation and mediation) solutions for sharing multi-subject and interdependent data (typically group photos and genomic data to name a few; video) consensually.
+In collaboration with jurists, we assess the protective capacity of privacy and data protection laws (in particular EU GDPR) for interdependent data.
 Finally, we develop an interactive tool for estimating kin genomic privacy: try it out below or on the original website!
 We also wrote a comprehensive survey and an encyclopedia entry on the topic.